bigwoke/tsbot/README.md

 - broadcast - Sends a message to the current virtual server
 - clientinfo - Dumps standard information about a client
 - coinflip - Flips a coin, 50/50 RNG
+- define - Finds the definition for the given word
 - diceroll - Rolls a die with the given amount of sides
 - help - Displays all commands the user has access to
 - msggroup - Sends a message to online members of a given server group